csci104/site/_includes/writeups/labellist.md

 ### How To Approach This Assignment

 We use this homework not just as a coding exercise but to teach aspects of C++, object-oriented design, and rationale for certain data structure choices.
 Several of these aspects are discussed in the Motivation and Background Information sections.
 Links to other examples or reference material are often provided.
 Take time to consider these, read more on your own, and ask questions.
-We recommend you read through the entire assignment once or twice before even considering code (though you can look at the skeleton files, especially the header file for reference).
+We recommend you read through the entire assignment once or twice before even considering writing code (though you can look at the skeleton files, especially the header file for reference).

-**** Layout an approach to incremental implementation and testing.
+In addition, we suggest you an **incremental** coding/test approach.
+Avoid the temptation to write the all the code at once.
+Instead, write one portion (feature), compile, and test it before moving on to the next.
+In this way, dealing with compile and debugging errors becomes MUCH more manageable and by committing/pushing your code you can have snapshots of working features.

 ### Introduction